estefaniavazquez/ECSE429/todos/README.md

-# Todo API Test Suite (JUnit)
+# Todo API Test Suite (JUnit 4 + Maven)

-This is a simple JUnit test suite for the Thingifier Todo API.
-It runs against the server on http://localhost:4567 and uses plain Java with HttpURLConnection.
-No Maven or Gradle needed.
+This is a simple JUnit 4 test suite for the Thingifier Todo API.
+It runs against the server on http://localhost:4567 and uses plain Java.
+Tests are executed using Maven.

 ---

 ## Test Coverage

-The tests check that the server is running, and clean up after each test to keep results independent.
+The tests check that the server is running and clean up after each test to keep results independent.
 They cover basic JSON and XML requests.

-For /todos, the suite tests GET in both JSON and XML, POST for valid and malformed payloads, HEAD, OPTIONS, and verifies that PUT and DELETE return the proper error codes since they’re not supported.
+For `/todos`, the suite tests:
+- `GET` in both JSON and XML
+- `POST` for valid and malformed payloads
+- `HEAD` and `OPTIONS`
+- `PUT` and `DELETE` to confirm correct error codes since they’re not supported

+For `/todos/:id`, the suite tests:
-For /todos/:id, it tests GET with valid and invalid IDs, PUT with both valid and malformed data, HEAD, OPTIONS, and DELETE including double deletion.
-PATCH is skipped because Java’s built-in client doesn’t support it.
+- `GET` with valid and invalid IDs
+- `PUT` with valid and malformed data
+- `HEAD`, `OPTIONS`, and `DELETE` including double deletion
+- `PATCH` is skipped because Java’s built-in client does not support it

-The relationship endpoints /todos/:id/categories and /todos/:id/tasksof are tested for GET, HEAD, and OPTIONS.
+For `/todos/:id/categories` and `/todos/:id/tasksof`, the suite tests `GET`, `HEAD`, and `OPTIONS`.

 ---

 ## Requirements

 - Java 8 or newer
+- Maven installed
-- JUnit 4 jars in a lib folder
+- JUnit 4 dependency included in `pom.xml`
 - Thingifier Todo API server running locally

-You can download the server from the Thingifier GitHub releases page and start it like this:
+You can download the server from the Thingifier GitHub releases page and start it with:

 ```bash
 java -jar runTodoManagerRestAPI-1.5.5.jar